MHH-RCUG/Wochenende/README.md

 ### SLURM usage

+0. See section Installation below if you have not already done so.
 1. Copy all the run_Wochenende* files and prerequisite subfolders to your directory with your FASTQ files `cp /path/to/wochenende/get_wochenende.sh .`
 2. Adjust your path/to/wochenende in the get_wochenende.sh script
 3. `bash get_wochenende.sh`
 4. Adjust settings in the script
 `nano run_Wochenende_SLURM.sh`
-5. Run the pipeline using SLURM (the "_R1" is important) `sbatch run_Wochenende_SLURM.sh sample_R1.fastq`
+5. Run the pipeline using SLURM (the "_R1" is important, R1_001.fastq is not allowed) `sbatch run_Wochenende_SLURM.sh sample_R1.fastq`
 6. After completion of the alignment and filtering, run wochenende_postprocess.sh (Requires [Haybaler](https://github.com/MHH-RCUG/haybaler) for final integration steps and R for optional automated heatmaps)
 `bash wochenende_postprocess.sh`